 The Independent Pricing and Regulatory Tribunal (IPART) determined in December 2021 that the City of Sydney could increase its general rate income by 1.4%, being a 0.7% base increase plus a further 0.7% to allow for population growth.
-The City has applied to IPART for a permanent special rate variation of 2.5% under section 508(2) of the Local Government Act 1993.
-Two rating options are now on display in the draft rating and revenue policy.
-Rating Structure 1 reflects a 2.5% rate increase pending approval from IPART.
-Rating Structure 2 reflects a 1.4% rate increase if the application to IPART is not approved.
+The City applied to IPART for a permanent special rate variation of 2.5% under section 508(2) of the Local Government Act 1993.
+On 20 June 2022 IPART published its determination to approve the City's application for a permanent special rate variation increase of 2.5 per cent from 2022/23.
+This was adopted by the Council on 27 June 2022.

-Both proposed rating structures have one ordinary rate for all residential properties, one business sub-category rate for the CBD and a business ordinary rate, with minimum rates in each category to ensure that all ratepayers make a minimum contribution to the City.
+The rating structure has one ordinary rate for all residential properties, one business sub-category rate for the CBD and a business ordinary rate, with minimum rates in each category to ensure that all ratepayers make a minimum contribution to the City.